matsonkepson/selenium_appium/README.md

 # Code has been tested with the following settings
 ```
 I had a great pain to bring it to live so this is a woking set
-esspecialy with the proper version of the selenium standalone server jar file.
+especially with the proper version of the selenium standalone server jar file.
 ```

 appium installed form nodejs and npm package manager.